eternagame/OpenKnotScoreMATLAB/README.md

 Thanks to Rachael Kretsch, Grace Nye, Thomas Karagianes, Rui Huang, Jill Townley, Jonathan Romano, and the Eterna developer team for comments, data, and preliminary work.

+A Python port into notebooks is available at [OpenKnotScorePipeline](https://github.com/tkaragianes/OpenKnotScorePipeline) and will be the main 'source of truth' going forward.

 ## Principle behind the Score